5.2 Doctor of Medicine - Pattern of Education

 Medical students are exposed to patient care from the time they enter the Cumming School of Medicine.
 This begins with exposure to “patients of the week” (patient story around which the learning objectives are centred), “standardized patients” (actors who portray patients to facilitate early learning of clinical skills).
 Subsequent exposure to real patients, with faculty supervision is facilitated by the Cumming School of Medicine's associations with inpatient and outpatient settings throughout Calgary and Alberta.
 In these settings, students are able to participate in patient care and a team approach to health-care delivery from the beginning of medical school.

 The curriculum maintains an active learning environment with an emphasis on self-regulated learning.
 In the pre-clerkship academic years, approximately 50 per cent of scheduled instructional activities are spent in learning sessions with a reduced number of peers.
 These sessions include small groups, anatomy and clinical skills sessions.
 In small group sessions, students will have a unique opportunity to create an approach to problem solving using diagnostic classification schemes, to analyze the objectives and content from lectures in an in-depth fashion, and to communicate and exchange feedback with faculty and peers.
 In the anatomy learning ecosystem, students will build their knowledge guided by clinical cases, supported with prosected cadaveric specimens and anatomic simulators, in addition to a multitude of online learning tools.
 Clinical skills sessions will be hands-on opportunities to learn patient-centered approaches to communications, physical examination, and procedural skills.
-Student attendance at all in-person learning sessions is considered mandatory.
+Student attendance at all scheduled learning sessions is mandatory.

 The weekly schedule provides students with ample protected time to independently acquire knowledge prior to attending sessions to apply knowledge.
-As students are responsible to themselves, their cohort, and ultimately their patients and society, all provided resources and required assessment activities must be completed in order to participate in learning sessions.
+As students are accountable to themselves, their cohort, and ultimately their patients and society, all provided resources and required assessment activities must be completed in order to participate in learning sessions.

-The third and final academic year is called the Clinical Clerkship.
-During this time, students work on hospital wards, in ambulatory care clinics and doctors' offices as well as in emergency departments in Calgary and Southern Alberta.
+Upon successful completion of Pre-clerkship, students will enter clerkship, the final half of the program.
+During this time, students work on hospital wards, in ambulatory care clinics and doctors' offices as well as in emergency departments in Calgary and throughout Alberta, applying the knowledge and skills from Pre-clerkship in a real world, supervised setting.
 Students rotate through a variety of specialties including Emergency Medicine, Family Medicine, Internal Medicine, Surgery, Psychiatry, Paediatrics, Anaesthesia, and Obstetrics and Gynaecology.
-Students also have ~14 weeks of elective experience in the clerkship year.
-A small number of students will complete a rural, longitudinal clerkship experience with some rotations in the aforementioned disciplines.
-Further information regarding this experience can be found on the following website: UCLIC (University of Calgary Longitudinal Integrated Clerkship).
+Students also have 14 weeks of elective experience in the clerkship year and two weeks of a selective rotation (student chooses from a selection of clinical domains).